imalikov/pine_script_docs/source/faq/Visuals.rst

 `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ and the ``style = plot.style_linebr parameter`` to avoid plotting a continuous line, which would produce inelegant joins between different levels.

-Also note how `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__ is used to plot debugging information revealing the states of the boolean building blocks we use in our logic.
-These plots are not necessary in the final product; they are used to ensure your code is doing what you expect and can save you a lot of time when you are writing your own code.
+Also, note how `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__ is used to plot debugging information revealing the states of the boolean building blocks we use in our logic.
+These plots are not necessary for the final product; They ensure your code is doing what you expect and can save you a lot of time when you are writing your code.

 ::